-For instance, if your car becomes totaled and you have gap insurance, you could use it to cover the difference between what you owe on your car loan and what your insurance company will help pay for the car.
+For instance, if your car becomes totalled and you have gap insurance, you could use it to cover the difference between what you owe on your car loan and what your insurance company will help pay for the car.
 You may have extended liability insurance coverage to help cover medical bills, damage to your car and personal items, or protection in the event you are injured by an uninsured or hit-and-run driver.

 Get Answers to Your Legal Questions Today

 If you have been involved in a crash, you may be eligible to file a claim against the other driver to pursue compensation for your damages.
 At Greg Monforton & Partners, we know how to build a strong case for maximum compensation.
-Our lawyers have successfully recovered over $150 million for our clients.
+Our lawyers have successfully recovered $300 million for our clients.